chkrsk/mathtrainer/README.md

 ## Future Features

-- Adding user accounts and the ability to save results.
+- Adding ability to save results.
 - Implementing more advanced modes for practicing math problems.
 - Possibility of adding an API in the future.